Cogges Kitchen café open daily 9am – 3.30pm. Pop-Up Christmas Shop open 10-4.

 representing communities with a range of expertise

-Cogges Heritage Trust contributes by providing experience and expertise, as well as working on long term improvements, projects and fundraising initiatives to fund developmental learning programmes and refurbishment projects.
-To contact the Trust please email Judy Niner firstname.lastname@example.org.
+Cogges Heritage Trust is the charity which cares for and runs Cogges Manor Farm.
+It contributes by providing experience and expertise, as well as working on long term improvements, projects and fundraising initiatives to fund developmental learning programmes and refurbishment projects.
+To contact the Trust directly, please email the Chair of Trustees Paul Evans email@example.com

 Works as a valuation surveyor, within a specialist leisure and trade-related team at Savills PLC in Oxford, for the last ten years.
 She lives in north Oxfordshire with partner and cocker spaniel who keep her outside and active.